-When a criminal action or emergency occurs on-campus, faculty, staff, students or guests to Fuller should immediately report the incident to the Phoenix Police Department.
-"If you See something, Say something."
+When a criminal action or emergency occurs on-campus, faculty, staff, students, or guests to Fuller should immediately report the incident to the Phoenix Police Department, in addition to the Fuller Arizona Assistant Director.
+"If you see something, say something."